 Also, many bars in La Placita don’t even open until after 9 PM.
 While most restaurants close by 10 PM.
 So arrive early if you want to enjoy some day drinking, happy hour specials, and authentic Latin American cuisine before the nighttime festivities.

-If you arrive with an empty stomach, your only options will be empanadas or tapas (small food dishes) from the few food vendors that stay open late.
+If you do arrive at La Placita with an empty stomach, your only options will be empanadas or tapas (small food dishes) from the few food vendors that stay open late.

 Always Stay Within The Plaza Near La Placita del Mercado